The following are the shielding fabrics and materials that I have used and recommend for your home.

 2.)
 The Ex-Static Fabric is excellent at reducing electric fields.
 Electric fields will diminish the quality of your sleep.
 You can reduce these fields by turning off the circuit breakers in your home at night.
 However, some people need additional shielding beyond turning off the breakers.
 Purchase enough of this fabric so it hangs down the front and back of your bed (under your mattress).
 Then ground it to the ground outside.

 3.)
 For excellent reduction of microwave radiation, the Swiss Shield Naturell Fabric is ideal.
 You can make your own bed canopy, tent, curtains or wall shield with this fabric.
 This fabric is made in Switzerland and shields to 40 dB (approximately 99.99% reduction in RF).
 The Naturell fabric is primarily made of organic cotton that is interwoven with silver coated copper wires.
 A less expensive, more breathable version with less shielding capability is the Swiss Shield Daylite Fabric.
-You can also get the new Swiss Shield Ultima fabric and the Naturell Fabric through Safe Living Technologies.
+You can also get the new Swiss Shield Evo-Ultra fabric, which is groundable to reduce electric fields, and the Naturell Fabric through Safe Living Technologies.
 I explain how to get a discount on these purchases here.

 4.)
 Magnetic fields are typically caused by wiring errors in a home.
 Most homes have 2-3 wiring errors (see this excellent book).
 Magnetic fields are very important to fix as they are likely the most harmful to your health.
 If you find that you have high magnetic fields (over 0.5 milliGauss) in your sleeping area from your home wiring, you can have an electrician check your wiring for errors and/or you can use this GIRON Shielding material.
 You can find this material more cheaply by going to a metal supply shop and asking for Grain oriented electrical steel (GOES).
 GIRON is strips of GOES in opposite directions.
 Note: if the magnetic fields are coming from outside your home (from high-tension power lines for example), it can be quite cost prohibitive to shield and you may only be able to reduce the fields by 50% unless you completely surround the area with multiple layer of shielding material.
 However, this will reduce the earth’s DC field and Schumann Resonance, so you will need to artificially recreate these.